MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 ## Create a Temporary Access Pass

-After you enable a TAP policy, you can create TAPs for users in Microsoft Entra ID.
-These following roles can perform various actions related to a TAP.
+After you enable a TAP policy, you can create a TAP policy for users in Microsoft Entra ID.
+The following roles can perform various actions related to a TAP.

-- Those assigned at least the Privileged Authentication Administrator role can create, delete, and view a TAP for admins and members (except themselves).
+- [Privileged Authentication Administrators](~/identity/role-based-access-control/permissions-reference.md#privileged-authentication-administrator) can create, delete, and view a TAP for admins and members (except themselves).
-- Authentication Administrators can create, delete, and view a TAP for members (except themselves).
+- [Authentication Administrators](~/identity/role-based-access-control/permissions-reference.md#authentication-administrator) can create, delete, and view a TAP for members (except themselves).
+- [Authentication Policy Administrators](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator) can enable TAP, include or exclude groups, and edit the Authentication methods policy.
-- Global Readers can view TAP details for the user (without reading the code itself).
+- [Global Readers](~/identity/role-based-access-control/permissions-reference.md#global-reader) can view TAP details for the user (without reading the code itself).

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-administrator).
 1. Browse to **Identity** > **Users**.